jop-software/github-labels-as-code-action/README.md

 **Note:** You need to execute this action *after* [actions/checkout](https://github.com/actions/checkout)

+If you want to see a real example of this action, take a look at [the workflows from this repository](./.github/workflows/labels.yaml) 😉

 ## JSON Format

 The expected JSON format follows the _Body parameters_ from the